-How to Incorporate Dark Colours in a New Bathroom
+How to Incorporate Dark Bathroom Designs in a New Bathroom

 The white bathroom has been a beloved classic for literally hundreds of years.
 Shiny white tiles, white bath, white walls – a neutral colour scheme that is easy to decorate.
 But what if (like a growing number of people planning bathroom renovations in Ipswich) you want something a little more bespoke?
 Something edgier and with a touch more “wow!” factor.
-An excellent method for adding modern glamour to a bathroom is to incorporate some dark colours into the design.
+A Dark Bathroom Designs excellent method for adding modern glamour to a bathroom is to incorporate some dark colours into the design.

 If your bathroom is predominantly lighter colours, including some dark custom cabinetry is an excellent way to add a statement feature.
 Custom made cabinets allow you a greater level of personalisation, so you can create something that fits with the space while still standing out as unique.
 A great example of this was seen in the 2020 series of The Block when Harry and Tash paired black custom made cabinets with black tapware for their Master Ensuite.

 Black fittings have become increasingly popular in recent years, and it’s easy to see why – they look sensational without being overbearing.
 Many bathroom renovations in Ipswich are including black tapware and black showerheads instead of the more traditional stainless steel or chrome fittings.
 Another popular trend from the 2020 season of The Block was the use of black bathtubs.
 Sarah and George opted for a bath that was black on the outside with a contrasting white interior, while Jasmin and Luke chose a stunning solid black freestanding bath for their Master Ensuite.